 5.3 Other Responsibilities.

-1. Review the adequacy of this audit committee charter annually and submit the charter to the Board of Directors for approval.
+b) Review the adequacy of this audit committee charter annually and submit the charter to the Board of Directors for approval.

-3. Review and approve all "related party transactions" in accordance with Company policy.
+e) Review and approve all "related party transactions" in accordance with Company policy.

-4. Establish an appropriate control process for reviewing and approving Company's internal transactions and accounting.
+g) Establish an appropriate control process for reviewing and approving Company's internal transactions and accounting.

-5. Report to the Board on a regular basis.
+h) Report to the Board on a regular basis.

-6. Annually perform, or participate in, an evaluation of the performance of the Committee, the results of which shall be presented to the Board.
+i) Annually perform, or participate in, an evaluation of the performance of the Committee, the results of which shall be presented to the Board.

 applicable law as the Board of Directors or the Audit Committee deem appropriate, including holding

-- Actions of the Committee
+6. Actions of the Committee.

 In order to fulfill its role, the Committee shall be entitled to act in the following manner, in each case in accordance with the Company's Amended Articles of Association:

-1. Action may be taken by the Committee upon the affirmative vote of a majority of the members;
+a) Action may be taken by the Committee upon the affirmative vote of a majority of the members;

-2. Any two members or the Chairman of the Committee may call a meeting of the Committee upon due notice to
+b) Any two members or the Committee Chair may call a meeting of the Committee upon due notice to

-3. Action may be taken by the Committee without a meeting if all of the members of the Committee
+c) Action may be taken by the Committee without a meeting of all of the members of the Committee

-- Authority and Resources of the Committee
+7. Authority and Resources of the Committee.

 The Committee has the authority to retain legal, accounting or other experts that it determines to be necessary to carry out its duties.
 It also has authority to determine compensation for such advisors as well as for the independent auditor.
 The Committee may determine appropriate funding needs for its own ordinary administrative expenses that are necessary and appropriate to carrying out its duties.